akka/akka/akka-docs/src/main/paradox/cluster-sharding.md

 Java
 :  @@snip [ClusterShardingTest.java](/akka-docs/src/test/java/jdocs/sharding/ClusterShardingTest.java) { #extractShardId-StartEntity }

+This can also be configured by setting `akka.cluster.sharding.remember-entities = on`.

+The performance cost of `rememberEntities` is rather high when starting/stopping entities and when shards are rebalanced.
+This cost increases with number of entities per shard, thus it is not recommended with more than 10000 active (non passivated) entities per shard.

+### Behavior When Enabled

-When configured to remember entities, whenever a `Shard` is rebalanced onto another node or recovers after a crash it will recreate all the entities which were previously running in that `Shard`.
+When `rememberEntities` is enabled, whenever a `Shard` is rebalanced onto another node or recovers after a crash it will recreate all the entities which were previously running in that `Shard`.
 To permanently stop entities, a `Passivate` message must be sent to the parent of the entity actor, otherwise the entity will be automatically restarted after the entity restart backoff specified in the configuration.

-When [Distributed Data mode](#cluster-sharding-mode) is used the identifiers of the entities are stored in @ref:[Durable Storage](distributed-data.md#ddata-durable) of Distributed Data.
+When [Distributed Data mode](#distributed-data-mode) is used the identifiers of the entities are stored in @ref:[Durable Storage](distributed-data.md#ddata-durable) of Distributed Data.
 You may want to change the configuration of the `akka.cluster.sharding.distributed-data.durable.lmdb.dir`, since the default directory contains the remote port of the actor system.
 If using a dynamically